Three additional COVID-19 deaths make 13 this week in Rowan County - Salisbury Post

 Additionally, two deaths were reported this week at Compass Health in Spencer, which reports a total of two deaths; one at the N.C.
 State Veterans Home, which reports 16 deaths; One at Trinity Oaks Health and Rehab, which is now at 10 deaths; one at Accordius Health, which reports eight deaths; and one at Bethamy Retirement Center, which reports three deaths.

-Other facilities with active COVID-19 outbreaks include Brightmoor Nursing Center, the Citadel, the Laurels, Trinity Oaks Retirement Center, Meadows of Rockwell, Big Elm Rehabilitation and Living Center and Piedmont Correctional Institute, according to county and state data.
+Other facilities with active COVID-19 outbreaks include Brightmoor Nursing Center, the Citadel, the Laurels, Trinity Oaks Retirement Center, Big Elm Rehabilitation and Living Center and Piedmont Correctional Institute, according to county and state data.

+On Friday, state health officials declared over an outbreak at the Meadows of Rockwell Retirement Center, located at 612 China Grove Highway in Rockwell.
+An outbreak of five positive residents was first declared there on Nov.
+3 before growing to nearly 30 positive staff members at the conclusion of its outbreak Friday.
+A total of two deaths have been reported there.

 The average age among all local deaths is 79.